 Before making dietary changes talk with your primary health care provider and/or your OB-GYN.
-Becoming pregnant or just thinking about becoming pregnant is a great time to make the commitment to eat healthier.

 Being stressed increases our craving for foods high in sugar and fat.
 Over time, this can lead to obesity, mood, and sleep problems.
 Taking a few simple steps to improve your nutrition can decrease the risks.